-

 A Crown entity chair's role includes:

-- providing effective leadership and direction to the board and entity, consistent with the Minister's expectations;
+- providing effective leadership and direction to the board and entity, consistent with the Minister’s expectations of good practice

-- ensuring effective accountability and governance of the entity, consistent with the requirements of relevant legislation including the Crown Entities Act 2004 (CE Act); see also Chapter 1: Relevant legislation;
+- ensuring effective accountability and governance of the entity, consistent with the requirements of relevant legislation including the CEA see also, the section on Relevant legislation

 - developing and maintaining sound relationships with Ministers and their advisors including: